hlli131/anthropogenic-tcf-2026/README.md

     --output Fig1.pdf
 ```

-To reproduce the analysis from the raw IBTrACS file, **run the scripts in order**:
+To reproduce the analysis from the raw IBTrACS file, please **run the following scripts in sequence**:

 ```bash
 python observed_interhemispheric_contrast/01_analyze_observed_tcf.py \